welvet/SillyTavern-MessageSummarize/README.md

 ### Changelog
 #### v0.7.3
-- **IMPORTANT:** You must be on ST staging for this version to work as it relies on the following PRs which have not yet been merged into release:
+- **IMPORTANT:** You must be on ST staging for this version to work as it relies on the following PRs which have not yet been merged into ST release:
   - https://github.com/SillyTavern/SillyTavern/pull/3327#issue-2803062094
   - https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920
 - **New Feature**: New button to copy all summaries in the entire chat to clipboard.